 Projecting your future environment.
 An increasingly important part of strategic planning is projecting the future competitive and collaborative environment.
 This includes the ability to project your own future performance, as well as that of your competitors.
 Such projections help you detect and reduce competitive threats, shorten reaction time, and identify opportunities.
 Depending on your organization’s size and type, the potential need for new core competencies, the maturity of markets, the pace of change, and competitive parameters (e.g., price, costs, or the innovation rate), you might use a variety of modeling, scenarios, or other techniques and judgments to anticipate the competitive and collaborative environment.

 Projecting and comparing your performance.
 Projections and comparisons in this item are intended to improve your organization’s ability to understand and track dynamic, competitive performance factors.
-Projected performance might include changes resulting from new business ventures, entry into new markets, the introduction of new technologies, product innovations, or other strategic thrusts that might involve a degree of intelligent risk.
+Projected performance might include changes resulting from new business ventures, entry into new markets, the introduction of new technologies, product and/or service innovations, or other strategic thrusts that might involve a degree of intelligent risk.

 The category stresses customer engagement as an important outcome of an overall learning and performance excellence strategy.
 Your customer satisfaction and dissatisfaction results provide vital information for understanding your customers and the marketplace.
 In many cases, the voice of the customer provides meaningful information not only on your customers’ views but also on their marketplace behaviors and on how these views and behaviors may contribute to your organization’s current and future success in the marketplace.